Home and Community-Based Services for People with Brain Injury

 Ask for your appeal from the county or from the Appeals and Regulations Division of the Department of Human Services.
 You have to ask in writing and you have to ask within 30 days of getting the notice from the county that you were denied.
 You have 90 days if you have a good reason why.

-Read it carefully, fill it out completely and click "Submit" on the bottom right.
+There are instructions and the form.
+Read everything carefully, fill the form out completely and click "Submit" on the bottom right.
 It is a good idea to print a copy for yourself.

 St. Paul, MN 55164-0941